Filipino women writers: American interlude

 From the onset of the early years of the "benevolent" American occupation of the Philippine archipelago – after Spain lost control of the islands through war and opted to sell its Asian colony to the U.S. – the ambience was approving to the publication of vernacular literature which included the abundance of local magazines.
 Parallel to this, the United States of America established an English-based public education system.
-Both men and women were able to study in schools, colleges, universities such as the University of the Philippines.
+Women were able to study in schools, colleges, universities such as the University of the Philippines.
 Women were gradually beginning to regain equal footing with men, as it was during precolonial times.
-Both genders were able to publish works in their newly adopted language.
+Women were able to publish works in their newly adopted language.
 During this European-Hispanic to Anglo-American linguistic transition, among the women who became active in creating Philippine literature in English were Paz Marquez Benitez, Paz M. Latorena, Estrella Alfon, Angela Manalang-Gloria, Genoveva Edroza-Matute, Loreto Paras-Sulit, Lilledeshan Bose, Cristina Pantoja-Hidalgo, and Lina Espina-Moore.
 Most of these literary pioneers also wrote simultaneously in the vernacular, although there were also those who became defiant and wrote exclusively in their mother tongue.
-An example of which was Magdalena Jalandoni, a Hiligaynon-language writer who was able to produce volumes of manuscripts.
+An example of this was Magdalena Jalandoni, a Hiligaynon-language writer who was able to produce volumes of manuscripts.
 Among Jalandoni's 24 Hiligaynon novels, two were translated into English.
-Those who excelled in both English and their local lingua franca was Lina Espina Moore, who became known as a forefront promoter of Cebuano literature.
+Among those who excelled in both English and their local lingua franca was Lina Espina Moore, who became known as a forefront promoter of Cebuano literature.
 Moore's 1968 novel, Heart of the Lotus was the first Cebuano novel in the English language.
-Filipino women authors also became active pariticipants in the development of Philippine media.
+Filipino women authors also became active participants in the development of Philippine media.

 Japanese intervention

-As discussed, during World War II, the Japanese were able to influence and encourage the Philippine literati in developing the vernacular literature, in parallel existence with the English language introduced by the Americans through public education.
+During World War II, the Japanese were able to influence and encourage the Philippine literati in developing the vernacular literature, in parallel existence with the English language introduced by the Americans through public education.
 The impact of this fellow-Asian intervention lingered through and survived after the Philippines achieved the status of a freely governing Republic.
 Exemplars are the Philippine-language works written by Lualhati Bautista and Liwayway Arceo.
 There were also published manuscripts that confer personal familiarity with events that occurred during the four-year-long Japanese period such as those achieved by Estrella Alfon, Maria Luna Lopez, and Rosa Henson.